AndOslandsbotn/Identifying-cardiac-drug-effects-using-StreaMRAK/README.md

 # Identifying-cardiac-drug-effects-using-StreaMRAK

 ## Data
-Data can be accessed in three ways.
+The synthetic data can be accessed in three ways.
 #### Alternative 1: From data file stored in git LFS
   - Alternative 1a: Download the git large file system (git LFS), then pull this repository and unzip the file BeelerReuterData.zip.
 This will give a files BeelerReuter_idx[1, 3] which should be placed in the folder Data.
 This folder will contain:
     - DomainData_N10000.npz,